Vietnamese in Seattle

 The Vietnamese American community in the Seattle, Washington area is home to a large Vietnamese population of more than 55,000 residents, which is about 1.5% of the metropolitan area's population.
 Much of the Vietnamese community lives in the Chinatown-International District, South Seattle, and the University District.
 Many Vietnamese arrived post-Vietnam War during the 1970s.
 Several thousand arrived at Camp Murray in the 1970s.

 A significant, prosperous Vietnamese American business district centered at 12th Avenue and Jackson Street, immediately east of the city's considerably older Chinatown district.
 This Vietnamese area has not been officially designated a "Little Saigon", although a few street signs with this name have been erected.
 Rather, the area – along with the Chinatown district – has retained the longstanding name International District (now officially Chinatown/International District, but often just "The I.D."), dating back to the late 1940s.
 The predominantly Chinese and predominantly Vietnamese areas are separated from one another by an Interstate 5 viaduct, but there is easy pedestrian and car access between the two.

 There is a community center, Friends of Little Saigon, which serves the Vietnamese community of Greater Seattle.
-Vietnamese restaurants include Ba Bar, Hello Em, Monsoon, Phở Bắc, Phởcific Standard Time, Saigon Deli, Saigon Vietnam Deli, Stateside, and Tamarind Tree.
+Vietnamese restaurants include Ba Bar, Hello Em, Monsoon, Huong Binh Vietnamese Cuisine, Phin, Phở Bắc, Phởcific Standard Time, Saigon Deli, Saigon Vietnam Deli, Stateside, and Tamarind Tree.